The After-Tax 401(k) Move That Lets High Earners Shelter Up to $47,500 More Per Year in a Roth Account

 The Gap in the Tax Code

-The IRS sets separate ceilings for 401(k) plans.
-The employee deferral limit is $24,500 in 2026.
-A separate limit under Section 415(c) governs total contributions from all sources: your deferrals, employer match, and after-tax contributions combined.
-That ceiling is $72,000 in 2026.
+The IRS sets two separate ceilings for 401(k) plans.
+The employee deferral limit stands at $24,500 in 2026.
+A second, higher limit under Section 415(c) governs total contributions from all sources: your deferrals, employer match, and after-tax contributions combined.
+That ceiling reaches $72,000 in 2026.

-A participant maxing their deferral at $24,500 with no employer match has $47,500 of remaining room under the standard 415(c) ceiling.
-Once inside the plan, those dollars can be converted to Roth status through either an in-plan Roth conversion or an in-service withdrawal.
-Direct Roth IRA contributions phase out completely for single filers above $168,000 and married filers above $252,000 in 2026.
+A participant who maxes their deferral at $24,500 with no employer match has $47,500 of remaining room under the 415(c) ceiling.
+Once those dollars are inside the plan, they can be converted to Roth status through either an in-plan Roth conversion or an in-service withdrawal.
+Direct Roth IRA contributions phase out completely for single filers above $168,000 and married filers above $252,000 in 2026, making this workaround especially valuable for high earners.

 Why This Matters in Retirement

 A traditional 401(k) balance of $1.5 million at retirement generates required minimum distributions starting at age 73.
-Those RMDs count as ordinary income and can trigger significant tax consequences under the current OBBBA tax structure.
+Those RMDs count as ordinary income, and their knock-on effects under the current OBBBA tax structure can be severe.

-A retiree in the 22% federal bracket who triggers both Social Security taxation and a mid-level IRMAA tier faces an effective marginal rate well above 30%.
-Roth distributions do not count toward MAGI, protecting retirees from these surcharges.
+A retiree in the 22% federal bracket who triggers both Social Security taxation and a mid-level IRMAA tier faces a combined effective marginal rate well above 30%.
+Roth distributions do not count toward MAGI, which is why they protect retirees from both of those surcharges simultaneously.

 The Conversion Timing Problem

-After-tax contributions inside a 401(k) earn returns that carry pre-tax character.
+After-tax contributions inside a 401(k) earn investment returns that carry pre-tax character.
 A $47,500 after-tax contribution converted to Roth immediately generates no taxable event.
-However, gains accumulated before conversion are taxable.
-To maximize the benefit, conversions should occur monthly or quarterly.
+Any gains that accumulate before conversion, however, are taxable at conversion.
+To keep that tax exposure minimal, conversions should occur monthly or quarterly rather than annually.

-Two plan features must both exist: your plan must permit after-tax contributions beyond the standard deferral limit and allow for in-plan Roth conversions or in-service distributions.
-These details are found in the Summary Plan Description provided by HR.
+Two plan features must both be in place: the plan must permit after-tax contributions beyond the standard deferral limit, and it must allow for in-plan Roth conversions or in-service distributions.
+Both requirements are spelled out in the Summary Plan Description available from HR.

 What the Roth Shelter Is Worth Over Time